Pierre-François Laurent

 The engraver Pierre François Laurent, engraved by Simon-Charles Miger, from a drawing by Trinquesse.

 Untitled (Windmill Landscape).
 Engraved by Pierre Laurent after Boucher, 1776.
 The Metropolitain Museum of Art.

-Pierre-François Laurent (1739-1809) was an engraver and co-director with of the publication Le Musée français.
+Pierre-François Laurent (1739-1809) was an engraver and co-director with Louis-Nicolas-Joseph Robillard de Péronville of the publication Le Musée français.
 As an engraver, he specialised in landscapes and genre subjects after Dutch artists.
 He also produced several engravings of subjects from the recent national history.

 Born in Marseille, he received the award for drawing at the Académie des arts de Marseille in 1756.
 He studied engraving with Jean-Joseph Balechou in Avignon in 1757; and somewhat later he studied etching with Étienne Fessard, who held the position of Engraver of the King’s Library in Paris.
 Laurent’s ambition to publish engravings of the collection of paintings and drawings of the King evidently dates from this experience, for it was a specific charge of Fessard’s appointment.
-Laurent’s earliest publications in Paris -- engravings after Greuze and Nicholas Berghem -- were announced in the Mercure de France in 1773; they were published by Fessard’s distributor Buldet, and Laurent signed them as an affiliate (“de”) of the academy in Marseille.
+Laurent’s earliest publications in Paris—engravings after Greuze and Nicholas Berghem—were announced in the Mercure de France in 1773; they were published by Fessard’s distributor Buldet, and Laurent signed them as an affiliate (“de”) of the academy in Marseille.

 His early career was known to Pierre Jean Mariette, who expressed "great hope" in his future ("des grandes espérances"), while noting that he had been active in print commerce in Marseille.
 It was also reported that he spent several years working in the print trade with the firm of Daudet et Joubert in Lyon, before coming to Paris.
-His commercial activity as an art dealer is evident from his filing with the city of Paris for relief from debt in 1783 -- among his losses was 6000 livres of framed prints which he had shipped to Philadelphia.
+His commercial activity as an art dealer is evident from his filing with the city of Paris for relief from debt in 1783—among his losses was 6000 livres of framed prints which he had shipped to Philadelphia.

 Larent’s commercial engagements would have estranged him from the Académie royale de peinture et de sculpture in Paris, where commerce in art works was forbidden.
 He never exhibited with this body, and there is no evidence that he even applied for its membership.
 Nonetheless, he obtained positions in the royal household, named graveur de Roi (engraver of the King) in 1777 for his collaboration on the “Monument to the Glory of Louis XVI” published by the abbé de Lubersac.
 In 1780, having personally presented to the King his engraving “La Mort du Chevalier d’Assas” after Casanova, he was named Graveur du Département de la Guerre (Engraver of the War Department).